jimueller/jmmr.dev/content/notes/react-query.md

 Similar to dependent queries, but wait for user input.
 Basically use the same `enabled` flag to only process when there is input.
 Would need to debounce on a "typeahead" style search or only search on `Enter` or button click.
 Take advantage of the query key / cache for duplicated search inputs.

+## States

+### Main states

+- `loading` - first time it loads when there is no cached data or when query has been invalidated -- see `fetchStatus: "fetching"` for subsequent loads
+- `error` - query function threw an error
+- `success` - no error from query function

+### Fetch Status

+- `idle` - doesn't need to be fetched (cache fresh?)
+- `fetching` - currently being fetched
+- `paused` - tried to fetch, but was prevented.
+Possible reasons could be network offline or query is disabled (need to confirm this).

+### Cache status

+- `stale` - query will be refetched from the server
+- `fresh` - cache data will be used

+**Marking cache as stale and triggering a re-fetch**
+- `staleTime` - timer of how long to cache query data, defaults to 5 minutes, set to `Infinity` to never expire
+- Triggers
+    - Query is fetch when component mounts (isLoading)
+    - On window focus, stale queries are re-fetched (i.e. when switching back to browser tab, etc). `refetchONWindowFocus` defaults to `true`
+    - On network re-connect - if network connection is lost, will re-fetch, `refetchOnReconnect` defaults to `true`
+    - Interval - `refetchInterval` - re-fetches even if cache is still `fresh` - use case for rapidly changing data (stock ticker or messages?)
+- Invalidate cache after mutation